An Inward Sea

 - 'Meditation on the Heart' by African American philosopher and theologian Howard Thurman

 This quote by Howard Thurman is placed above a section of An Inward Sea.
 Both 'Jesus and the Disheartened' and 'Meditation on the Heart' guided the process in making this installation.
 Howard Thurman is known as the spiritual mentor of the non-violent Civil Rights Movement, and his work is a must read for anyone who is interested in what the religion of Jesus offered to those with their backs against the wall.
-Thurman offers a mode of spiritual discipline as a method opposed to resentment.

 This installation marks the final exhibition of the 2020/20+ Women @ NBMAA initiative celebrating the invaluable contributions of women to the arts while increasing representation of their work at the New Britain Museum of American Art.